 Business matchmaking is the opposite of casual networking.
 It is efficient, structured, and optimizes the time of an event.

 Definition of Business Matchmaking

-It is the most efficient way to find, meet, and talk to new collaboration partners in short, one-to-one talks either onsite or in virtual meetings.
+It is the most efficient way to find, meet, and talk to new collaboration partners in short, one-to-one talks either onsite or online.

 Participating people (businesses) have to state information about what it is they are searching for, or what they have to offer. b2b matchmaking is based on that information.
 The system can identify which needs are met by which offers, and then connect those people.